Israel & History

 That formulation did two things at once.

 First, it made Palestine central.
 Second, it made legality and international recognition central.
-Herzl was not simply calling for migration, spiritual renewal, or romantic attachment to the land.
+Herzl was calling for more than migration, spiritual renewal, or romantic attachment to the land.
 He was trying to create a politically recognized national home.

 The program then laid out four means for reaching that goal: